miiimchelle/baseline-plugin/README.md

 In fast-moving teams, design decisions have a funny way of being “remembered differently” over time.
 Context gets lost.
 Rationales fade.
 Stakeholders revisit choices as if they were never discussed.
 And designers are left defending decisions they already explained (sometimes multiple times).

-Baseline is a calm, low-friction way to capture design rationale at the moment it’s made, so future conversations are grounded in facts, not vibes.
+Baseline is a calm, low-friction way to capture design rationale at the moment it’s made, so future conversations are grounded in facts.

-It’s not about being defensive.
-It’s about preserving context.

 ---